CES State and Area Benchmark Article (PDF)

 Revisions by industry

-The magnitude of benchmark revisions is commonly gauged by the percentage difference between the sample-based estimates of payroll employment and the revised benchmark payroll employment levels for March of the benchmark year, presently March 2018.
-As noted earlier, the average absolute percentage revision across all states for total nonfarm payroll employment is 0.4 percent for March 2018.
-This is in line with the average of 0.4 percent for the same measure during the five prior benchmark years of 2013 to 2017.
-For March 2018, the range of the percentage revision for total nonfarm payroll employment across all states is from -4.4 to 1.4 percent.
-(See table 1a.)
+As noted earlier, the average absolute percentage revision across all states for total nonfarm payroll employment is 0.5 percent for September 2019.
+For September 2019, the range of the percentage revision for total nonfarm payroll employment across all states is from -2.1 to 0.9 percent.
+(See table 1.)

 The following example demonstrates the necessity of considering both percentage revision and level revision when evaluating the magnitude of a benchmark revision in an industry.
-The average absolute percentage benchmark revisions across all states for information and for professional and business services are 2.7 and 1.6 percent, respectively, for December 2018.
-However, for December 2018, the absolute level revision across all states for the information industry is 1,200, while the absolute level revision across all states for the professional and business services industry is 5,000.
-(See table 1b.)
+The average absolute percentage benchmark revisions across all states for information and for professional and business services are 2.8 and 1.9 percent, respectively, for September 2019.
+However, for September 2019, the average absolute level revision across all states for the information industry is 1,300, while the average absolute level revision across all states for the professional and business services industry is 5,900.
+(See table 2.)
 Relying on a single measure to characterize the magnitude of benchmark revisions in an industry can potentially lead to an incomplete interpretation.

 Revisions by state